marceloboeira/prezzo/README.md

   class PricePerDistanceCalculator
     include Prezzo::Calculator

+    composed_by :distance,
+                :price_per_kilometer

     def calculate
       price_per_kilometer * distance
     end

-    def price_per_kilometer
-      1.30
   end

-    def distance
-      context.fetch(:distance)
 end
-  end
-end

-context = Uber::Context.new(distance: 10.0)
+context = Uber::Context.new(distance: 10.0, price_per_kilometer: 1.3, ...)
 Uber::PricePerDistanceCalculator.new(context).calculate
-#=> 20.0
+#=> 13.0
 ```

-**Context Validation**
+**Validation**

-If you initialize the context with a hash, it will skip the validation, however, any object that responds to `.valid?` will attempt a validation, and it will fail if valid? returns false.
+If you initialize the calculator with a hash, it will skip the validation,
+however, any object that responds to `.valid?` will attempt a validation, and
+it will fail if valid? returns false.

-### Prezzo::Composable
+### Composing calculators

-The `Prezzo::Composable` module is an abstraction that provides a nice way of injecting other calculators define how the price will be composed with all of those calculators.
+The last argument to `composed_by` can be a Hash of calculators.
+These
+calculators will be available as methods.

 e.g.: